ZoranPandovski/design-patterns/FrontController/README.md

 # Front Controller Design Pattern

-In this pattern, there exists a single handler that is responsible for handling/accepting all the requests and then it forwards the requests to the appropriate handlers according to request type.
-The front controller may use other handlers to coordinate the dispatching of the requests.
+In this pattern, there exists a single handler that is responsible for handling/accepting all the requests and then forwards the requests to the appropriate handlers according to request type.
+The front controller may use other handlers to coordinate the dispatch of the requests.

 ## Components
 There are 4 main components of this pattern: